Blanke Bevrydingsbeweging: Later events

 A few members, led by Jean Pierre du Plessis, sought to continue the BBB, with the BBB as the political wing to which would be added an underground organisation called the National Socialist Partisans (NSP).
 Schabort chose not to become involved.
 Du Plessis continued to form the NSP as a cell; its flag was "basically white with a red cross and a swastika".
 NSP members were arrested in 1991 for the murder of three black people at Louis Trichardt.

 Following the bombing of a taxi rank in Germiston on 26 April 1994, which killed ten people, it was claimed in the press that the BBB were responsible; Schabort denied this.

 Ideology

 The Truth and Reconciliation Commission described the BBB's ideology as "refined nazism".
 Schabort himself described the organisation as "openly racist".
 It was white supremacist and against race mixing.
 The BBB regarded blacks as 'mud people' or 'mud race'.
 The BBB sought the 'repatriation' (expulsion) of blacks from South Africa, "by violence if necessary".
-It was openly anti-semitic, regarding Jews as existing between white and blacks, and denied the Holocaust.
+It was openly antisemitic, regarding Jews as existing between white and blacks, and denied the Holocaust.
 The BBB was against democracy and sought a new economic order.

 The AWB criticised the BBB for being anti-Christian and atheistic; the BBB's tendency was towards the Church of the Creator.
-The BBB used the winged variant of the othala rune as its symbol.
+The BBB used the winged variant of the Odal SS-rune as its symbol.